kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

 ---
-title: Bind a Service Instance to a lambda
+title: Bind a Service Instance to a function
 type: Tutorials
 ---

-This tutorial shows how you can bind a sample instance of the Redis service to a lambda.
-After completing all steps, you will get the lambda with encoded Secrets to the service.
-You can use them for authentication when you connect to the service to implement custom business logic of your lambda.
+This tutorial shows how you can bind a sample instance of the Redis service to a function.
+After completing all steps, you will get the function with encoded Secrets to the service.
+You can use them for authentication when you connect to the service to implement custom business logic of your function.

 To create the binding, you will use ServiceBinding and ServiceBindingUsage custom resources (CRs) managed by the Service Catalog.